Save $58 in your first 30 days.

 • Certain subject matter (e.g., human beings, natural phenomena, abstract ideas) cannot be registered.

-• Originals are experimental.
+• Originals and the Originals Community Agreement are experimental.
 No warranties or guarantees of validity, enforceability, or commercial value are provided.

 7. Agreement